 - Place most popular items farthest from the entrance.
 This strategy leads customers past all the other merchandise you hope to sell - the stuff that the customers didn’t necessarily walk in to buy, but just might once they walk by it!

 - Place impulse items near the checkout.
 These smaller, cheaper items are more likely to be impulsively tacked onto another purchase as a customer checks out.
+Get the most out of your counter space by placing complementary products at the cash counter and around your store.
 These little buys can add up to big-bucks for even the smallest of retailer!